sts10/radiation/README.md

 then hit enter.

-**Step 2:** You should be asked if you'd like to set up Radiation.
+**Step 2:** Now paste or type this into your terminal `ruby bin/runner.rb` and hit enter.
+You should be asked if you'd like to setup Radiation.
 Answer in the affirmative!

 You should be good to go!
 See the usage section below for how to use Radiation.